3 Steps to Better Cascade Corporate Strategy

 To be certain that you are moving in the right direction and that employees and their managers are implementing the strategy as planned, establish a system of regular and transparent metrics against goals for increased accountability.

 Establish consequences for poor work performance, adjust goals as necessary, celebrate progress, and reward success.
-Only if you hold everyone accountable for delivery against the plan will you be able to achieve it.
+A cadence of accountability is required to hold everyone accountable for delivery against the plan.

 The Bottom Line